metacpan/metacpan-cpan-extracted/distros/G/Geo-TCX/README.md

         $o = Geo::TCX->new('2022-08-11-10-27-15.tcx');
       or
         $o = Geo::TCX->new( \'...');

-    `work_dir` or `wd` for short can be set to specify where to save any working files (such as with the save\_laps() method).
-The module never actually [chdir](https://metacpan.org/pod/chdir)'s, it just keeps track of where the user wants to save files (and not have to type filenames with path each time), hence it is always defined.

     The optional `work_dir` (or `wd` for short) specifies where to save any working files, such as with the save\_laps() method.
 It can be supplied as a relative path or as an absolute path.
 If `work_dir` is omitted, it is set based on the path of the _$filename_ supplied or the current working directory if the constructor is called with an XML string reference (see `set_wd()` for more info).